thu-ml/tianshou/docs/tutorials/batch.rst

         b: -0.25,
     )

-Stack, split or concatenate multiple ``Batch`` instances are easy and intuitive in Tianshou.
+Stacking and concatenating multiple ``Batch`` instances, or split an instance into multiple batches, they are all easy and intuitive in Tianshou.
 For now, we stick to the aggregation (stack/concatenate) of homogeneous batches (with the same structure).
-Stack/concatenate of heterogeneous batches are discussed in another section.
+Stack/concatenation of heterogeneous batches are discussed in :ref:`aggregation`.

 .. code-block:: python